 - Nearly 30% of Americans have seen a therapist during the coronavirus pandemic, and 86% say it’s helped them cope.
 Those most likely to seek help include victims of layoffs or furloughs (46%), Gen Zers (39%) and millennials (37%), and men (34%).

-- Forty-seven percent of men say the pandemic has caused them to be more willing to seek out mental health help than they have in the past.
+- 47% of men say the pandemic has caused them to be more willing to seek out mental health help than they have been in the past.
 Overall, 39% of Americans agreed.

-- One in four Americans has opted to pay out of pocket to see a therapist outside their insurance network rather than find an in-network provider.
+- 1 in 4 Americans have opted to pay out of pocket to see a therapist outside their insurance network rather than find an in-network provider.

 Therapy has continued as a source of comfort for Americans amid the pandemic, with nearly 30% saying they’ve seen a therapist during the crisis (and 19% are considering it)